bluemix/bluemix.github.io/source/_posts/en/multilingual-blogging-with-Hexo.md

 ### Creating multilingual posts

-Let's suppose we want to write a new English article about [Kotlin](http://kotlinlang.org) lambdas, `hexo new 'Kotlin lambdas' --lang en` that will create a new post at `_posts/en/Kotlin-lambdas.md`
+Let's suppose we want to write a new English article about [Kotlin](http://kotlinlang.org) lambdas, `hexo new 'Kotlin lambdas' --lang en` this will creates a new post of the English version at `_posts/en/Kotlin-lambdas.md`

 and then
 `hexo new 'Kotlin lambdas' --lang ar`